The difference between health insurance and medical aid

 HEALTH INSURANCE AND MEDICAL AID

-Now that you know the difference between the two, please go ahead and click on the banner to apply for health insurance.
+Now that you know the difference between the two, please go ahead and apply for health insurance by completing and submitting the form on this page.

 All info was correct at time of publishing